nmxmxh/master-ovasabi/docs/generated/internal/repository/README.md

 ### MasterRepository

-MasterRepository defines the interface for master record operations.
+MasterRepository defines the interface for master entity operations, including caching and search.

 ### Provider